RMWinslow/3102/syllabus.md

 Tuesday, and Thursday, at 8 - 10 AM
 {:.mx-auto}

 Lectures will be held online via Zoom.
-Please check the [canvas.umn.edu||course Canvas page] for the link to the Zoom meeting.
+Please check the course Canvas page for the link to the Zoom meeting.

 Exams will be held online on March 04 and May 11.